Sanskrit: East Asia

 Buddhist Sanskrit has had a considerable influence on Sino-Tibetan languages such as Chinese, state William Wang and Chaofen Sun.
-Many words have been adopted from Sanskrit into the Chinese, both in its historic religious discourse and everyday use.
+Many words have been adopted from Sanskrit into Chinese, both in its historic religious discourse and everyday use.
 This process likely started about 200 CE and continued through about 1400 CE, with the efforts of monks such as Yuezhi, Anxi, Kangju, Tianzhu, Yan Fodiao, Faxian, Xuanzang and Yijing.

 Further, as the Chinese languages and culture influenced the rest of East Asia, the ideas in Sanskrit texts and some of its linguistic elements migrated further.

 Many terms were transliterated directly and added to the Chinese vocabulary.
 Chinese words like 剎那 chànà (Devanagari: क्षण kṣaṇa 'instantaneous period') were borrowed from Sanskrit.
 Many Sanskrit texts survive only in Tibetan collections of commentaries to the Buddhist teachings, the Tengyur.

 Sanskrit has also influenced the religious register of Japanese mostly through transliterations.
 These were borrowed from Chinese transliterations.
 In particular, the Shingon (lit.
 'True Words') sect of esoteric Buddhism has been relying on Sanskrit and original Sanskrit mantras and writings, as a means of realizing Buddhahood.